AhmedAmineLoukil/agentic-privacy-compliance-prototype/README.md

-# Agentic AI Privacy Compliance Prototype
+# Agentic AI Privacy Compliance Architecture Prototype

 This repository contains a simple Python prototype implementing the orchestration logic of the proposed agentic AI architecture for privacy compliance automation.